10-Q 1 nrom_10q.htm FORM 10-Q nrom_10q.htm

 Table of Contents

-Gross margin contribution as a percentage of revenue for this venue was 9.2% and 10.9% for the three-month and nine-month periods ended September 30, 2023 compared to 15.2% and 13.0% for the corresponding periods in 2022.
-The decrease in margin during both periods was the result of same store sales decline as explained in the paragraph above regarding revenue.
+Margin contribution as a percentage of revenue for this venue decreased to 11.0% and 9.7% from 14.7% and 11.7% for the three-month and six-month periods ended June 30, 2024 compared to the corresponding periods in 2023.
+This margin decrease was primarily the result of the sales decrease, as explained above.

 Franchising